antoninodimaggio/Voof/README.md

 ## Training/Analysis
 The models for both methods were trained in a very similar fashion.
 With 80% of the data reserved for training and 20% of the data for evaluation.
 It is important to note that the data was not randomly shuffled, since this does not preserve integrity between the training and evaluation sets.
+All of the training/evaluation code can be found in [train_eval.py]('./train_eval.py').

 It turns out that these method works fairly well on the evaluation sets but do not generalize very well.
 I go more into depth on why I believe this occurs, as well as some of the other caveats in my [blog post](https://antoninodimaggio.com/predict-vehicle-speed-using-dense-optical-flow.html).